holgerd77/django-public-project-fabric-tasks/README.rst

     fabric --list

-Create a settings file ``fabfiles/fab_settings.py`` using the provided ``fabfiles/fab_settings_template.py`` file to get things up and running.
+Create a settings file ``fabfiles/fab_settings.py`` using the provided ``fabfiles/fab_settings_template.py`` file to get the fabric tasks up and running.

+There are also some config file templates you can use.
+Copy the folder ``config-scripts-templates`` to ``config-scripts`` and adopt the scripts to your needs.